Table of Contents

 3) The Community Care Program (CCP) provides a variety of services to assist the elderly in living independently.
 Benefits include personal care assistance, senior companion, and minor home modifications.
 Click here to learn more about this wavier.

-In Illinois, Medicaid is run by the Department of Healthcare and Family Services (IDHFS), but the Department of Human Services makes eligibility decisions and manages the application process.
+In Illinois, Medicaid is run by the Department of Healthcare and Family Services (IHFS), but the Department of Human Services makes eligibility decisions and manages the application process.
 There are both income and asset eligibility qualifications.
-The Illinois Medicaid income limit for seniors is equal to the federal poverty level.
-For an individual in 2017, this means their annual income cannot exceed $12,060 or $1,005 / month.
-For married couples, the income limit is $16,240 or $1,353 / month.
-The assets or resources limits for individuals and couples are $2,000 and $3,000, respectively.
-One's home (up to $560.000 in value) and primary vehicle are not included when calculating asset values.
+The Illinois Medicaid income limit for seniors is equal to the Federal Poverty Level (FPL), which changes on an annual basis.
+For an individual in 2018, this means their annual income cannot exceed $12,140 or $1,012 / month.
+For married couples, the income limit is $16,460 or $1,372 / month.
+The assets, or resources, limits for individuals and couples are $2,000 and $3,000, respectively.
+One's home (up to $572,000 in value), primary vehicle are not included when calculating asset values.
 Several other types of assets can also be excluded, such as household belongings and personal effects.

-It is important to note that persons with incomes and resources over these limits can still become eligible for Medicaid in Illinois.
-The Pay-in Spend-Down option allows persons to spend their excessive income on their medical expenses, thereby qualifying after they have spent a specific amount.
-Monthly excess income can be allocated to pooled income trusts.
+It is important to note that persons with incomes and / or resources over these limits can still become eligible for Medicaid in Illinois.
+The Pay-in Spend-Down option works similarly to an insurance deductible.
+It allows persons to spend their excessive income on their medical expenses, thereby qualifying after they have spent a specific amount.
+Illinois is an income cap state and does not allow Qualified Income Trusts (QITs), but does allow monthly excess income to be allocated to Pooled Income Trusts.
 Financial assets in excess of the limit can be converted into exempt assets.
 Both of these latter options are facilitated by the use of Medicaid planning professionals.
 For individuals that are near the financial limits, it is also recommended they consult with a Medicaid planning professional prior to application to ensure the best possibility of acceptance into Medicaid.
 Read about Medicaid Planning.

 1) Choices for Care is a unique program that provides a free consultation about care options.
 Click here for more information.